hackgvl/trolley-tracker-api-dot-net/README.md

 Anyone may view public data from the web app without a login.
 Public procedures are those controller endpoints that have no 'CustomAuthorization' parameters, such as **[CustomAuthorize(Roles = "Vehicles")**.
 In order for a user to interact with that endpoint, they must be a member of that named role.

 ###Setting up a new development environment or on a new server where the old user database was lost.

- The application checks for the existance of the database during a log in attempt, and if not found in the **app_data** web folder, it will automatically be created and seeded with the 3 roles: Administrators, RouteManagers, and Vehicles.

- 1.Run the SQL Script schema and data dump to create the route data on SQL Server.
+**Note:** It may be possible to run from a local DB on a development system by changing the connection string in Web.Config

+ 1. Build the solution.
+ * Go to NuGet Package Manager Console
+ * Run the command **Update-Database**  .
+This will call the seed to create the database from the included SQL script.
- * Bring up the web site in a browser.
+ * Run the application which brings up the web site in a browser.
 It should show that it is not logged in.
  * Click on the **Register as a new user** link.
  * Enter your Email and password and click **Register**.
 Note - double check that the email address is correct; there is no counter-verification by Email to confirm a valid Email account.
 This will be the system manager account - choose a meaningful name or your own email address.
  * Confirm that the browser shows your Email address as logged in in the upper right corner.
+ * Under the Trolleys menu item, select Trolleys
+ * Edit a trolley.
+This action adds the first user in the system as a system administrator.
+The Role Manager option is now added to the Database dropdown.
- * Click on **Role Manager**.
+ * Click on **Database / Role Manager**.   **NOTE:** No need to go further for a local development system.
- * The first user into the Role Manager on a new system is automatically made a system administrator.
-This could be a possible security problem when rebuilding from scratch - check the list of users to be sure no other user is registered as system administrator.
- * Create a user login for the Vehicles and add it to the Vehicles role.
+ * Logout, Create a user login for the Vehicles and add it to the Vehicles role.
  * Create other user logins, or have them self-register and add them to the appropriate role(s).